Odo of France

 Odo (Eudes; c.
-857 – 1 January 898) was King of West Francia from 888 to 898.
+857 – 1 January 898), also known as Odo of Paris, was King of West Francia from 888 to 898.
 He was the first king from the Robertian dynasty, the parent house of the House of Capet.
 Before assuming the kingship, Odo was the Count of Paris, since 882.
 His reign marked the definitive separation of West Francia from the Carolingian Empire, which would never be reunited.

 Family and inheritance

-Odo was the eldest son of Robert the Strong (d.
-866), Duke of the Franks, Margrave of Neustria, and Count of Anjou.
-Regarding the identity of Odo's mother, chronicler Regino of Prüm (d.
-915) stated that count Adalhelm was Odo's maternal uncle (avunculus), meaning that Odo's mother was count Adalhelm's sister.
+Odo was the eldest son of Robert the Strong (died 866), Duke of the Franks, Margrave of Neustria, and Count of Anjou.
+Regarding the identity of Odo's mother, chronicler Regino of Prüm (died 915) stated that count Adalhelm was Odo's maternal uncle (avunculus), meaning that Odo's mother was count Adalhelm's sister.
 On the other side, some researchers have proposed that Odo's father Robert was married to Adelaide of Tours, but those suggestions are not universally acknowledged in scholarly literature, since it was shown that they were based on some misunderstandings in the Chronicle of St-Bénigne.

-At the time of his father's death at the Battle of Brissarthe in 866, Odo and his brother Robert were still young, and thus king Charles the Bald appointed Hugh the Abbot (d.
-886) to govern over counties previously held by Robert the Strong.
+At the time of his father's death at the Battle of Brissarthe in 866, Odo and his brother Robert were still young, and thus king Charles the Bald appointed Hugh the Abbot (died 886) to govern over counties previously held by Robert the Strong.
 Since 882, Odo was the Count of Paris, and gained prominence during the reign of Charles the Fat (884–887).
 Odo was also the lay abbot of St. Martin of Tours.

 In 882 or 883 Odo married Théodrate of Troyes.
-The eleventh-century chronicler Adémar de Chabannes wrote that they had a son, Arnoul (c.882–898), who died shortly after his father.
+The eleventh-century chronicler Adémar de Chabannes wrote that they had a son, Arnoul (c.
+882–898), who died shortly after his father.
 Guy is named as one of the couple's children in an Alan I's charter dated 28 August 903, but genealogist Christian Settipani has argued that the document is false.
 The genealogical work Europäische Stammtafeln refers to Raoul as a son of Odo by Théodrate, but its primary source is not known.

+In July of 885, a large army of Northmen sailed down the Seine and arrived at Paris on 24 November.
+After failed negotiations, they attempted to overrun the city in an assault, but as Odo and Bishop Joscelin, had refortified Paris in the last few years, they were unsuccessful.
+A siege then took place.
+Odo and Joscelin defended Paris but after the bishop died on 16 April, Odo launched a sortie to break out and seek aid.
+Charles sent his commander Henry of Alemmania to relieve the defenders, but he died in the attempt.
+Charles paid off the Vikings to move onto Burgundy.

+There's significant evidence to suggest that Odo's rise was not in opposition to Charles, but instead as a result of his alignment with the emperor.
+Odo visited Charles' court, received confirmation of his lands, and was viewed as a loyal and capable subordinate.
+In addition, he was well-connected in the region, where many of his father's supporters lay.